Updated: September 5, 2025

 As a bustling downtown area, properties in Baixa include renovated apartments in historic buildings that have been refurbished while retaining their original architectural charm, with high ceilings, exposed stone walls, and wrought iron balconies.

-With its postcard-perfect views of the Dom Luís I Bridge, Ribeira blends Porto’s maritime past with a distinctly local, unpolished charm, and offers a charming lifestyle for all types of expats.
+With its postcard-perfect views of the Dom Luís I Bridge, Ribeira blends Porto’s maritime past with a distinctly local, unpolished charm and offers a welcoming lifestyle for all types of expats.

 Why live in Ribeira?